1. Home

 Foods That May Cause Diarrhea

-A j-poucher is not going to have stools that are similar in consistency to a person who has not had a colectomy, but neither should they be loose or watery.
-Some foods that will cause diarrhea in one person will be just fine for someone else.
-The following foods may cause or contribute to diarrhea:
+A j-poucher's stools are not similar in consistency to a person who has not had a colectomy, but neither should they be loose or watery.
+Some foods that cause diarrhea in one person will be just fine for someone else.
+The following foods may cause or contribute to diarrhea in people who have had j-pouch surgery:

 • Alcoholic drinks